jmayrides/8490-Final-Project/README.md

 # 8490 Final Project
-Establishes a connection to the Oracle database and sets up sample routing for locally-hosted projects in HTML, CSS, and JS.
-Utilizes NodeJS.
+A sample application to demonstrate our online farmer's market DB.

 Recommended source-code editor is Visual Studio Code.

 1. Clone the repository.
 2. Download NodeJS and connect it to OracleDB locally.